nicoeg/dummy-http-server/README.md

 # Dummy HTTP Server

 A Simple HTTP server which will respond with what you tell it to through a JSON file.
-It will stop on the first match in the config JSON file.
+It will respond with the first match in the config JSON file.

 Project is forked from [jasonrm/dummy-server](https://github.com/jasonrm/dummy-server).